 Prof is a simple and minimalist theme for the Xfce desktop environment.
-The author of the theme is “PaulXfce,” and he is famous for another popular theme PRO Dark.
-The motto of the creator is to create such kind of themes that does not cause any strain on eyes.
+The author of the theme is “PaulXfce,” and is famous for another popular theme PRO Dark.
+The motto of the creator is to create such kind themes that do not cause any strain on the eyes.
 So, you will see that this theme doesn’t have modern dark color schemes.

 3. Dots Theme

 Dots is a popular flat theme for Linux.
 This Xfce theme will not completely change the look of your desktop environment.
 It will only change the window panels.
 There are two color schemes, black, and white used in this theme.
 The title bar buttons will be replaced by red, green and blue in the white variant.

 In the dark variant, all the buttons will be gray colored.
 You can separately control the color scheme of the background and title bar color.
 The users can enter into the Linux Window Manager and apply this amazing theme.